-George Eliot on Leisure and the Seedbed of Our Modern Restlessness
+George Eliot on Leisure and Our Greatest Source of Restlessness

 “Even idleness is eager now… Old Leisure was quite a different personage… Life was not a task to him, but a sinecure.”